Silobreaker/MaltegoDocumentation/index.md

 ### Search Chat Digests
 > Any &rarr; `silobreaker.Document`

-> Search Silobreaker for chat digest documents that mention the input entity
+> Search Silobreaker for chat digest documents that mention the input entity.
+This transform is based on digests from our premium partners and requires subscriptions with them to work.
+Premium partners: Intel 471, Flashpoint.

 ### Search for Documents
 > Any &rarr; `silobreaker.Document`